 - Location: Malabar Hill, South Mumbai

 - Time: preferably at night or early morning when it is not much crowded

 On the bank of the sea, outside the hanging garden, from where you can see the vast sea, you can also have the glimpse of an unusual cremation ritual place of Parsis, The Tower of Silence.
 As per the Parsi belief, the dead body should not come in contact with water, earth or fire.
 And thus they hang the body inside the tower, where it becomes the food for vultures.
+As per the currently prevailing procedure, the solar panels are used to dehydrate the body within the tower.
+This system was probably introduced owing to the absence of vultures in the city areas.
 Nobody is allowed to enter the place for the obvious reason, but you can certainly have the glimpse of it among the bushes.

 Location: Beside Hanging Garden, Walkeshwar

 Enjoy the City View from the Mahakali Caves

 You would never imagine, amidst the hustle and bustle of the busiest area of Andheri, lies this group of Buddhist caves which gives you a majestic view of Aarey and Powai forest area and the speeding vehicle on JVLR (Jogeshwari Vikhroli Link Road).